This post is a list of things to do in Rome in April.

 With a new game to attend each week, chances are that most visitors will have an opportunity to see how they play football in Rome.

-Even if you’re not a huge fan of this sport, you might still want to see a match just to discover how this city supports their team!
-You can find tickets for all the matches here.
+Even if you’re not a huge fan of this sport, you might still want to see a match just to discover how this city supports its team!

 No matter when you choose to visit Rome, chances are there will be more than a few great operas and musicals to see.

 Here are just a few of the more notable shows that will be available this April: